umihnea/belaso-js/README.md

   return cipher.join('');
 };
 ```

-We use two dictionaries to map from letter to numeric values and vice versa: `letterToCode` and `codeToLetter`.
+We use two dictionaries: one that maps from letter to numeric (_code_) values
+and a reverse dictionary: `letterToCode`, and `codeToLetter` respectively.
-The mapping between letters and codes is done at the start.
+The mapping between letters and codes is pre-computed at the start, given the **alphabet**.

-We compute a `blockLength` which is nothing else than the length of the key.
 Each **block** of plaintext is then encrypted using the key.

-The computation uses the numeric codes.
-The encryption formula is applied.
+We denote with `blockLength` the key length.

+For each individual letter within the block, we take the code and shift it.
+The shift is given by the current position in the key (`key[k]`).
+The key is simply rotated using `k = (k + 1) % blockLength`.

-Then the result (which is computed modulo `alphabetSize` to keep results in the **same space**).
+The **resulted code** is piped through a modulo (over `alphabetSize`) to keep results in the **same space**.

-After the computation, we map the code back to a letter using the pre-computed `codeToLetter`.
+After the final code is obtained - we **re-map** the code to **a letter**.

-Internally, the operations occur on lists.
-Eventually we will obtain a string with `.join('');`.
+Internally, all the operations above occur on lists.
+Calling `.join('');` concatenates the elements and the
+final result is a string - either the **plaintext** (in case of `decrypt`) or the **ciphertext**.

+#### Cleaning Input Phase
+The raw input is fetched via jQuery from the HTML form.
+The raw values are
+split into lists.
+The following invariants need to be respected:
+* the _alphabet_ is a sequence of unique characters (letters)
+* the key, plaintext and ciphertext only contain characters from the _alphabet_

+#### The Special Case of `modulo`
+Depending on the version of ECMAScript running in the browser, one can get wrong results when computing the modulus of a
+ negative integer.
+In order to correct the negative modulo problem, I implemented a small `modulo` function.